Vanderbilt leads stacked field at SEC Tournament

 Vanderbilt, No. 2 Arkansas (40-15, 20-10), No. 3 Georgia (42-14, 21-9) and No. 4 Mississippi State (45-11, 20-10) are all in good position to earn one of the NCAA Tournament’s top eight national seeds when the bracket is announced next week, which means they would host games until the College World Series in Omaha, Nebraska.

-There are 11 SEC teams that could earn at-large bids to the NCAA Tournament, though it’s likely that at least one will fall by the wayside with a poor performance in Hoover.
+There are 11 SEC teams that could earn at-large bids to the NCAA Tournament, though it’s likely at least one will fall by the wayside with a poor performance in Hoover.

 For teams like Vanderbilt, a spot in the NCAA Tournament already is assured.
-But Corbin said the SEC Tournament is a special event that provides a rigorous test that his team will take seriously.
+But Corbin said the SEC Tournament provides a rigorous test that his team will take seriously.

 “Any time they sell tickets and turn on the scoreboard, it’s another opportunity to learn how to compete,” Corbin said.